Discoin/docs/users-guide.md

 ### Daily Total Limit \(DTL\)

 It's how much all users can exchange from any other currency to a specific currency in a day.
-Currently, only DueUtil has a limit of 100,000 Discoins per day.
+Currently, most bots have a limit of 1,000,000 Discoins per day.
 The remaining limit is not sent back to the bot.

 ### What if I exceeded the limit?